 Program Levels

 The program recognizes the importance of parents being the first teachers of their children.
 Cooperation and communication are vital for a child’s overall success and well-being.
-Through ongoing communication, the implementation of parent education and involvement opportunities, the program seeks to strengthen and enrich the families and the community of the children that we serve.
+Through ongoing communication, the implementation of parent education, and involvement opportunities, the program aims to strengthen and enrich the families and community of the children we serve.

 Grades 1-4 use a phonics based approach to reading and writing, both in English and in Hebrew.